iamyanbo/UncertaintyPainting/README.md

 ---

-## Discussion & Analysis
+## Analysis

-### 1. The "Cyclist" Anomaly: Superior Performance
+### Cyclist Performance
 Our method achieves a remarkable **+16.28%** improvement in Cyclist detection for PointPillars and **+15.66%** for SECOND compared to their respective baselines.

-**Hypothesis:**
-*   **Information from Uncertainty:** While standard semantic classification often struggles with cyclists (producing weak or incorrect class scores), the uncertainty estimation provides a **high and often unique cluster of uncertainty**.
-*   **Unique Signature:** Since the model is not good at detecting cyclists, it generates a distinct uncertainty pattern.
-This signature acts as a new feature that the 3D detector can learn to recognize, effectively "highlighting" the object even when the class probability is low.
+Because the model is inherently uncertain for cyclists, the entropy can give meaningful info where the model can learn that higher entropy associated with cyclists is actually a cyclist.

+### Pedestrian Performance
+It is important to note that the model **only performed worse for PointPillars** regarding pedestrians (-8.28% for PointPillars), whereas it improved for SECOND (+4.75%).
+The drop in pedestrian performance for PointPillars is attributed to **edge uncertainty**.
+There is often high uncertainty distributed around the edges of the person.
+This ambiguous signal at the boundaries may cause the model to **mislearn**, effectively confusing the detector or leading it to filter out valid points as noise.

-### 2. Impact of Training Data Discrepancy
+### Impact of Training Data Discrepancy
 It is important to note the difference in training set size compared to the original PointPainting paper:

 *   **Original PointPainting Paper:** ~6,733 training samples (standard train/val split).